Many animals have a keen sense of smell.

 Carrot – The smell of the carrot is much stronger when it’s grated.
 What eats carrots?
 Rabbits!

-You can use many other foods that you think your child would recognise, perhaps crushed up nuts (squirrels) or apples (for bats).
+You can use many other foods that you think your child would recognize; perhaps crushed up nuts (for squirrels) or apples (for bats).

 If you have a young child, you can make it easier for them by printing out photos of the animals.
 Children would then only have to match the smell with the animal picture.